kokombo/kokombo/README.md

 ## Hi there! 👋

-## I'm Samuel, a Software Developer interested in exploring the endless posibilities of AI and building eCommerce solutions
+## I'm Samuel, a Software Developer interested in exploring the endless posibilities of AI and building eCommerce solutions.

-### Tech Stack: TypeScript, JavaScript, Next.js, React, Node.js, Express, Prisma, MongoDB, PostgreSQL, ShadCN, Tailwind, Firebase, Supabase
+### Tech Stack: TypeScript, JavaScript, Next.js, React, Node.js, Express, Prisma, MongoDB, PostgreSQL, ShadCN, Tailwind, Firebase, Supabase.

 - 📚 Currently diving into creating *AI agents and leveraging LLMS to build intelligent applications*
-- 🤖 Exploring creating tools/systems to help local service providers and product sellers work more efficiently with AI assistance.
+- 🤖 Exploring creating tools/systems to help local service providers and product sellers work more efficiently with AI assistance
-- 🧠 Exploring ideas to bridge the gap between small businesses and cutting-edge technology.
+- 🧠 Exploring ideas to bridge the gap between small businesses and cutting-edge technology
 - 🚀 Building www.shopivol.com to help small businesses operate at almost the same level as large corporations with AI
 - 📧 Connect with me via [email](samuelibrahim3029@gmail.com)
 - 🌍 I am currently open to remote jobs - Full-time or freelance